BolajiAyodeji/Blogposts/ck3tyrb4j01kt6qs180hpzaso.md

 ---

 A critical aspect of accessibility is **Auditing**.
-The best way to know if your application is inaccessible is to test and measure it; this way, you ascertain if there is a need for any modification(s) before it is released to production.
+The best way to know if your application is inaccessible is to test and measure it; this way, you ascertain a need for any modification(s) before it is released to production.

 Most developers [Definition of Done](https://www.agilealliance.org/glossary/definition-of-done/) excludes accessibility tasks, and I ran into this amazing tweet, which says it all.

 %[https://twitter.com/marcysutton/status/1202307488650891264]

-Your application is not "Done" until you have tested to be sure it complies with all the accessibility standards and guidelines.
+Your application is not "Done" until you have tested it to ensure it complies with all the accessibility standards and guidelines.

 ## Prerequisites